karanmalh0tra/spark-pull-from-kafka/README.md

 - Get Cluster ARN: `aws kafka describe-cluster --cluster-arn "ClusterArn" --region region`
 - Create Topic: `bin/kafka-topics.sh --create --zookeeper "ZookeeperConnectString" --replication-factor 2 --partitions 1 --topic topic`
 2. Now we have to produce and consume data from the above crested kafka stream:
-- Get the name of the Java JVM from the java runtime and use the Java trust store command which is a copy command to fetch the trust door from Java: `cp/usr/lib/jvm/"Java JVM name"/jre/lib/security/cacerts /tmp/kafka.client.truststore.jks`
+- Get the name of the Java JVM from the java runtime and use the Java trust store command which is a copy command to fetch the trust door from Java: `cp /usr/lib/jvm/"Java JVM name"/jre/lib/security/cacerts /tmp/kafka.client.truststore.jks`
 3. Switch directories to kafka's bin folder and create a client properties file that contains a security protocol on the trust store location.
 - client.properties: `security.protocol=SSL ssl.truststore.location=/tmp/kafka.client.truststore.jks`
 4. To start creating messages we need to get the bootstrap broker string TSL